Stéphane Dion: Three letters

-Pie incident

-In May 1999, Dion was the object of a pie-in-the-face gag orchestrated by the Montreal group, les Entartistes.
-The group's stated focus is to "deflate" influential political figures, and they have successfully pied several Canadian federal and provincial politicians, with past targets including Jean Chrétien and Ralph Klein.
-Dion was not amused and pressed charges, resulting in convictions of assault against two members of the pie-throwing group.
-They were given suspended sentences.

 First International Conference on Federalism

 Dion organized and hosted the First International Conference on Federalism in Mont Tremblant in October 1999 to foster international support for the cause of federalism in Canada.
 Quebec sovereigntist leaders were granted a prominent role in the conference and used their floor time to denounce Canadian federalism to an international audience to the great annoyance of their federalist host.
 But Dion's views got a big boost during the closing speech by United States President Bill Clinton.
 Clinton appeared to echo the Supreme Court Reference, warning that "when a people thinks it should be independent in order to have a meaningful political existence, serious questions should be asked....
 Are minority rights as well as majority rights respected?
 How are we going to co-operate with our neighbours?".
 Clinton argued that federalism allows peoples seeking recognition of their identity a way to do so without isolating themselves in a nation-state.
 The speech laid to rest any doubts about the U.S. position on the legality and desirability of unilateral secession in Quebec.